Quotients, pure existential completions and arithmetic universes: A new description of Joyal's arithmetic universes

-Now, we apply our main results to the categorical setting of \emph{Joyal's arithmetic universes} reported in \cite{JAULAP}.
-Here we refer to \cite{JAULAP} for the definition of \emph{primitive recursive predicates} on a \emph{Skolem theory} and of Joyal's arithmetic universes.
+Now, we apply our main results to the categorical setting of \emph{Joyal's arithmetic universes} reported in \cite{JAULAP,vandijk2020godel}.
+In \cite{JAULAP} a more general abstract notion of arithmetic universes in terms of list-arithmetic pretoposes is introduced.
+Here, we provide a new description only for arithmetic universes in the sense of Joyal.
+In the following, we refer to \cite{JAULAP} for the definition of \emph{predicates} on a \emph{Skolem theory} and of Joyal's arithmetic universes.

 \begin{definition} Let $\mS$ be a Skolem theory.
-We define the elementary doctrine of $\mS$-\textbf{primitive recursive predicates} the functor $\doctrine{\mS}{\sR}$ sending an object $\mN^n$ into the poset $\sR(\mN^n)$ of primitive recursive predicates over $\mN^n$, namely the arrows $P: \mN^n \rightarrow \mN$ of the Skolem theory such that $P\cdot P=P$ where $\cdot $ is the multiplication of predicates (defined pointwise with the multiplication of natural numbers), and where $P\leq Q$ is defined as the pointwise order induced by natural numbers.
+The \emph{elementary doctrine of \textbf{$\mS$-predicates}} is the functor $\doctrine{\mS}{\sR}$ sending an object $\mN^n$ into the poset $\sR(\mN^n)$ of predicates over $\mN^n$, namely the arrows $P: \mN^n \rightarrow \mN$ of the Skolem theory such that $P\cdot P=P$ where $\cdot $ is the multiplication of predicates (defined point-wise with the multiplication of natural numbers), and where $P\leq Q$ is the point-wise order induced by natural numbers.
+The fibered equality $\delta_N^n$ is defined via the equality of the Skolem theory, see \cite[Def.4.1]{JAULAP}. \end{definition}